 (first departure from Chania and Heraklion) to 8.30 pm (last departure from

-Chania and Heraklion) and possibly later in the summer months.
+Chania and Heraklion) and possibly quite a bit later in the summer months.
 This can pose a problem for night arrivals at the airports.

 The journey between Chania and Heraklion takes a little over two and a half hours - do enquire though, there are some express buses as well as a few that are particularly slow.

 The buses are in good mechanical condition.
-They are not as old as the one in the picture but not necessarily very recent models!
-Most buses have air-conditioning.
+They are not as old as the one in the picture but not necessarily the latest models either.
+All buses have air-conditioning.
 The drivers are safe and competent and accidents are extremely rare.
 It is far safer to take the bus than drive a car.